tomaka/hlua/README.md

 [![Build Status](https://travis-ci.org/Tomaka17/rust-hl-lua.svg?branch=master)](https://travis-ci.org/Tomaka17/rust-hl-lua)

-*Important*: the library is a bit broken for the moment because of a bug in the rust compiler (see https://github.com/mozilla/rust/issues/13853 and https://github.com/mozilla/rust/issues/14377)
+*Important*: the library is a bit broken for the moment because of a bug in the rust compiler (see https://github.com/mozilla/rust/issues/13853 and https://github.com/mozilla/rust/issues/14889).
-The library should be working but things pushed on the Lua stack are not poped.
+The library should be working but things pushed on the Lua stack are not popped.
 I don't really know whether this is simply a memory leak or if it can cause crashed.

 ### How to install it?